 In the context of meditation & qi-cultivation, our mentors share their views, methods, & qi with us, resulting in a transmission that transforms the vibrations of our personal body, which in turn affects our familial body and other communal bodies.
 If our familial body is like water (jing/shui), then our communal body is like wind (qi/feng) – the qi-resonance we share with our community.
 Spiritual traditions tend to be either tribal or universal in nature.
 Martial and ritual traditions in particular tend to be quite tribal.
 The tribal feeling is the power of the communal body.
 It gets interesting if we practice with multiple cultivation communities.
 If we are receiving subtle qi-transmission then the vibrations of the different communities will cross paths with one-another and create a resulting compound.
 We may find ourselves in conflict, as different communal bodies may be at odds with one another.
 Daoist magical traditions place great importance on the power of the communal body and sometimes prohibit members from participating in other practicing communities.
 My most inspiring teachers however had a distaste for tribal identification.

 Certain methods of meditation & qi cultivation draw upon personal, ancestral, or communal energies for support and transformation.
 Laozi’s wuweidao accepts the presence of these bodies but does not emphasize any of them.
-Laozi’s method of sitting meditation, which we refer to as zuowang, means “sitting & forgetting” – we forget our personal, familial, and communal bodies as we dissolve into the universal body.
-The term zuowang comes from Zhuangzi, who said: “Dropping the body and dismissing concepts, leaving appearance and removing knowledge, merging with the Great Resonance – this I call sitting & forgetting.”
+Laozi’s method of sitting meditation, which we refer to as Zuowang, means “sitting & forgetting” – we forget our personal, familial, and communal bodies as we dissolve into the universal body.
+The term Zuowang comes from Zhuangzi, who said: “Dropping the body and dismissing concepts, leaving appearance and removing knowledge, merging with the Great Pervasion – this I call sitting & forgetting.”

 Thus in Laozi’s practice we let our bodies be what they are.
 There is no need to emphasize any of them or deny any of them.
 We don’t need strong tribal affiliations or to be tribeless loners.
 We don’t need to strongly identify with our family or leave them.
 We don’t need to develop or avoid personal gongfu skills.
 When we open up into the universal body, we see the context of self, family, and community.
 And when it comes time to act, we do so in the appropriate body – when hungry we eat, at the holidays we return home to family, and we participate as appropriate in our various communities.
 All within a universal context.